 Currently, we know for certain the Yoshi ride will be coming to Super Nintendo World in Japan when it opens next year.
 As you can see from the Terraserver satellite image above from last year, the omnimover track has been constructed in Japan.
 The track is green in the image, and the load/unload turntable area is yellow.
 At the time when this image was taken, the bridge structure had not been built yet, so that piece of track is absent.

-Yoshi was in the plans when they were originally going to build Super Nintendo World in the KidsZone area of Universal Studios Florida, but with even more land available in the new theme park being developed nearby, (rumored to be named Fantastic Worlds,) this ride is certainly still a lock for Orlando.
+Yoshi was in the plans when they were originally going to build Super Nintendo World in the KidsZone area of Universal Studios Florida, but with even more land available in the new theme park being developed nearby (Epic Universe,) this ride is certainly still a lock for Orlando.
 Singapore recently announced they were getting their own Nintendo World, and revealed the same concept art as Japan, so it can be assumed they will be getting it as well.

 The only version of Super Nintendo World that is not expected to receive a Yoshi ride will be Hollywood.
 They will have the smallest amount of land to work with.
 However, in exchange for not receiving Yoshi, Universal Studios Hollywood is opening “The Secret Life of Pets: Off the Leash” next year.
 The ride system for that ride is expected to be the same as the Yoshi ride.